 There’s a reason why cord-cutters love live TV streaming services—you can get full TV coverage without running wires into your house or paying expensive equipment fees.

-If you’re a diehard NHL fan and want to watch as many games as possible, we’d recommend subscribing to DIRECTV STREAM.
-The DIRECTV streaming service carries every NHL broadcast channel (except for ESPN+) and includes stellar regional sports network (RSN) coverage.
-You’ll want a streaming service with RSN coverage if you want to watch local or midweek NHL games.
+If you’re a diehard NHL fan and want to watch as many games as possible, we recommend subscribing to Stream with DIRECTV.
+The DIRECTV streaming service carries every NHL broadcast channel, including every ESPN network and stellar regional sports network (RSN) coverage.
+You’ll really want NHL RSN coverage for the most possible locally televised games.

-But if you’re mainly interested in national NHL games, you can save a few bucks with competing services like fuboTV or Sling TV.
-RSN coverage varies by service, but you’ll typically be able to get major NHL channels like TNT, ESPN, and NHL Network.
-Check out our Best Streaming Services for Sports guide for more ways to live stream NHL games.
+But if you’re mainly interested in national NHL games, you can save a few bucks with competing services like Fubo or Sling TV.
+RSN coverage varies by service, but you’ll typically get major NHL channels like TNT, ESPN, and NHL Network.
+Check out our Best Streaming Services for Sports guide for more ways to live stream NHL games and other major league events.

-If you can’t miss a Canucks game or regularly travel during NHL season, you’ll want to spring for an ESPN+ subscription.
+If you can’t miss a Los Angeles Kings game or regularly travel during NHL season, you’ll want to spring for a subscription to Hulu + Live TV for $81.99–$95.99/mo.

-ESPN+ is the NHL’s home for streaming out-of-market games—you’ll get live access to every out-of-market NHL game and 50 ESPN+ exclusive live games.
-Plus, you can watch every NHL game on-demand after it airs.
-And if that wasn’t enough, ESPN+ also has loads of exclusive NHL shows and documentaries in its content library.
+ESPN+/Hulu is the NHL’s home for streaming out-of-market games—you’ll get live access to every out-of-market NHL game and nearly 50 exclusive games.
+Also, with ESPN+, you can watch every NHL game on-demand after it airs.
+And if that wasn’t enough, it also has loads of exclusive NHL shows and documentaries in its content library.

 Want more TV sports coverage?